A Complete Guide to RV Living

 - Origins in 1850s horse-drawn carriages

-- Modern design evolved from specialized hitching system
+- Modern design evolved from a specialized hitching system

 - First commercial success in 1967